F2I-Consulting/fesapi/README.md

+# If you just want some precompiled binaries (just to test for example)
+ - Please first look in the [assets](https://github.com/F2I-Consulting/fesapi/releases) of the releases if it as already provided
+ - If not, create an [issue](https://github.com/F2I-Consulting/fesapi/issues/new?assignees=&labels=&projects=&template=feature_request.md) and ask for the version you would want.
 # Prepare your build environment
  - Create a folder called fesapiEnv.
  - In this folder create the three following folders